|

 Q: How do geometric transformations interact with time?

-A: Geometric transformations, such as mirror symmetry or rotation, operate in space without involving time as a factor, making them fundamental concepts in geometry.
+A: Geometric transformations, such as mirror symmetry or rotation, operate in space without involving the time factor, making them fundamental concepts in geometry.